On conditions determining formal automorphisms of integro-differential operators: Linear automorphisms of formal differential operators of one variable

-In the last part of this section we exhibit how the properties of a differential operator can be derived from a simpler operator which maintains its most significant terms, the principal part of the differential operator.
+In the last part of this section we showcase how the properties of a differential operator can be derived from a simpler operator maintaining its most significant terms, the principal part of the differential operator.
 Its detection is now explained.

 By (\ref{eq:ordinary_operator}) and (\ref{eq:coefficients}) we may write the operator $P(\partial_z)$ as

 Next, for the Newton polygon $N(P)$ given by (\ref{eq:Newton}) we define a set of indices $\Delta\subset \Lambda\times\N_0$ as